2/27/2025

 Founder & Chief Executive Officer

 Yeah, Eric.
-So, you know, the throughput of that is designed to be, you know, a couple of satellites a week up to a up to a satellite a day, depending on depending on the, you know, the customer or the the opportunity that we go after.
-You know, we've we've we've got, you know, some pretty you've been to some of the facilities, the headquarters building, which is which is now basically a satellite manufacturing facility has ample kind of space to be able to to execute that.
-And if you look across all the subsystems, you know, there's in many, many areas we've already scaled, whether it be solar or reaction wheel.
-So, you know, when some of those some of those systems we provide to some of some of the larger constellations already.
-So those those things already being produced at scale.
-But, you know, as far as final integration, I mean, you know, we stand up and bring down lines for spacecraft, you know, now relatively frequently depending on on what the customer needs.
-So, you know, I would say that the vast majority of the capability exists.
+So you know that the throughput of that is designed to be, you know, couple of satellites a week up to a satellite a day, depending on the customer or the opportunity that we go after.
+You've been to some of the facilities.
+The headquarters building, which is now basically a satellite manufacturing facility, has ample space to be able to execute that.
+And if you look across all the subsystems, you know, in many, many areas we've already scaled, whether it be solar or reaction wheel.
+So, you know, in some of those systems we provide to some of the larger constellations already.
+So those things are already being produced at scale.
+But, you know, as far as final integration, I mean, you know, we stand up and bring down lines for spacecraft.

 speaker